LOZORD/space-cats/README.markdown

 ## To run:

+__NOTE__: You must use a local server such as Mongoose to run the game!

 * First run `npm install`
 * Then download and run `ngrok` for your respective OS
 * Go to the link it says is `Forwarding`